mhowlett/Nhiredis/README.markdown

 me, this is not an option.

+## Examples

 ## Development Status

-Currently, only a wrapper around the blocking redisCommand function is provided (async funtions are not supported).
-However, with the core framework in place, it is not a difficult task to do the required implementation.
+Currently, Nhiredis provides a wrapper around the blocking redisCommand function only (async funtion wrappers are not implemented).
+Of course, you can use this function to access the full set of Redis commands.

+With the core framework in place, it is not a difficult task to do the required implementation for other methods, and I expect to do this in the coming months.

 ## Building